RobinBoers/frontend-delight-vscode/README.md

 - **Frontend Delight**: the original Sublime Theme converted to VSCode
 - **Frontend Delight Enhanced**: support for more languages, color changes and other edits by me
+- **Frontend Delight Dark**: all of the above with a much darker background

 ## Screenshots